- VMS was first released 1977-10-25 for the 32-bit VAX-11/780

 different hardware architectures (VAX, Alpha, Itanium)

-- Multiple instances of OpenVMS operating systems can run together on the same hardware platform in something known as
+- Multiple instances of OpenVMS operating systems can run together on the same hardware platform in something known

-more rigorous testing.
+with more rigorous testing.

 - The POSIX interface in OpenVMS allows Unix programs to run with little, or no, modification.
-One popular example of
+One popular example

-this is CSWS (a.k.a.
+of this is CSWS (a.k.a.
 Compaq Secure Web Server, a.k.a.
 Apache web server)

 - Many programs written in "C" for Unix can run on OpenVMS with little more work than a simple recompile and link.

-This is due to the HP OpenVMS Unix Portability
+This is due to the HP OpenVMS Unix Portability Initiative

 This allows valuable products from groups like www.apache.org and